mistymyto/apush/F.gilded_age.md

 - Injuries were common and severe
     - Limited compensation from owners

+### Workers

-### Women in the Workforce
+- Women in the Workforce
     - Went to work to supplement the low wages of their husbands
     - 17% in the workforce, 20% under the age of 25 in 1900s
     - $6-8 a week, $314 a year

-### Children in the Workforce
+- Children in the Workforce
     - 17 mil children under 16 working in 1900
     - 60% worked in agriculture for 12 hrs
     - Factory work is 10 hr days under 10 yrs old
     - 38 states pass child labor laws with limited impact

-### Company towns
+- Company towns

-- Town where all stores and housing are owned by a company that is also the main employer
+    - Where all buildings are owned by a company that is also the employer
     - Often planned with amenities such as stores, churches, schools, markets, etc.
-- All rent and other fees woould be paid directly to the company
+    - All rent and other fees woould be paid directly back

 ### Social Darwinism